Abir Ben Abdallah; Achraf Kallel; Abbas Tcharkhtchi; Tarek Hassine; Fehmi Gamaoun

 Martin Gschosser; Andreas Mehrle; Achraf Kallel; Abbas Tcharkhtchi

-Introduction of the diffusion stage into the bubble growth model Inproceedings
+Introduction of the diffusion stage into the bubble growth model Proceedings Article

 Dans: 23rd International Conference on Mechatronics Technology, Salerno, Italy, 2019.